Telephone (203) 285-2030

 Gateway must return this amount even if it didn’t keep this amount of your Title IV program funds.

 If Gateway is not required to return all of the excess funds, you must return the remaining amount.

 Any loan funds that you must return, you (or your parent for a Direct PLUS Loan) repay in accordance with the terms of the promissory note.
 That is, you make scheduled payments to the holder of the loan over a period of time.

 Any amount of unearned grant funds that you must return is called an overpayment.
 The maximum amount of a grant overpayment that you must repay is half of the grant funds you received or were scheduled to receive.
 You do not have to repay a grant overpayment if the original amount of the overpayment is $50 or less.
 You must make arrangements with your school or the Department of Education to return the unearned grant funds.

 The requirements for Title IV program funds when you withdraw are separate from any refund policy that Gateway may have.
 Therefore, you may still owe funds to the school to cover unpaid institutional charges.
 Gateway may also charge you for any Title IV program funds that the school was required to return.
-If you don’t already know Gateway’s refund policy, you should ask the Financial Aid Office for a copy.
-Gateway’s Registrar Office can also provide you with the requirements and procedures for officially withdrawing from school.
+Gateway’s Office of the Registar can also provide you with the requirements and procedures for officially withdrawing from school.